 While advisors must focus on serving their existing clients, adding new clients and growing their assets under management (AUM) are both vital to ensuring their business continues to flourish.
 However, finding time and resources to devote to marketing and lead generation can be challenging.

 That’s where SmartAsset’s Advisor Marketing Platform (AMP) can potentially help.
 This end-to-end marketing solution can help fiduciary financial advisors grow their practices more efficiently by automating their marketing and prospecting efforts.
-AMP can deliver up to 540 client referrals per year, allowing advisors to target up to 15 new clients.
-The platform’s Live Connections feature enables advisors to connect immediately over phone with a new leads, while advisors can leverage the Automated Outreach Tool to create personalized nurture campaigns to stay in touch with leads that have gone cold.
+The platform’s Live Connections feature enables advisors to connect immediately over the phone with new leads, while advisors can leverage the Automated Outreach Tool to create personalized nurture campaigns to stay in touch with leads that have gone cold.

 Financial Advisor Earnings

 Pay also varies by job title and sector.
-Those who work in securities, commodity contracts and other financial investments make over $104,000 on average, according to the BLS.
+Those who work in securities, commodity contracts and other financial investments make over $109,000 on average, according to the BLS.
+At the other end of the spectrum, the lowest salaries were paid to advisors who worked in the insurance sector.

 Financial Advisor Job Uncertainties